CICM/pd-faustgen/README.md

 ## Publishing with Deken

 Once the binaries are uploaded with Travis and Appveyor to the releases section of GitHub, the external can be published using [Deken](https://github.com/pure-data/deken).
 First of all, you must have an account on the website https://puredata.info and the [Deken plugin for developers](https://github.com/pure-data/deken/blob/master/developer/README.md) installed.
-On Windows run the script FaustDeken.bat with the version of the external, for example: `FaustDeken v0.0.1`.
+On Windows run the script FaustDeken.bat with the version of the external, for example: `FaustDeken 0.0.1`.

+## Credits

+- FAUST institution: GRAME
+- FAUST website: faust.grame.fr
+- FAUST developers: Yann Orlarey, Stéphane Letz, Dominique Fober and others

+- faust~ institutions: CICM - ANR MUSICOLL
+- fauts~ website: github.com/grame-cncm/faust-pd
+- faust~ developer: Pierre Guillot